 Numbers and Investors validate the work being done in the Middle East

 The Middle East is one such ecosystem that is garnering a lot of attention.
-In a research conducted by MAGNiTT, it was found that last year nearly 3000 startups were launched here and more than $870 million was the investment made in these startups.
+In research conducted by MAGNiTT, it was found that last year nearly 3000 startups were launched here and more than $870 million was the investment made in these startups.

-From governments’ help to international investors Middle East has been showered with a lot of support.
+From governments’ help to international investors the Middle East has been showered with a lot of support.
 The help that entrepreneurs and startups get is not only limited to financial aid but there are also technical support and policy reforms to accelerate growth.